-The King Center in Atlanta, Georgia serves as the premier resource dedicated to the philosophy of nonviolence intended to create the Beloved Community that Dr. Martin Luther King, Jr. envisioned.
-It is the largest repository of source materials on Dr. Martin Luther King, Jr. ad the American Civil Rights Movement in the world, and includes papers of Dr. King, information about the organization he co-founded, and more than 200 oral history interviews.
+The King Center in Atlanta, Georgia contains the world’s largest repository of source materials on Dr. Martin Luther King, Jr., and the American Civil Rights Movement.
+Among the collection is information about the organization he co-founded and over 200 oral history interviews.

-Dr. King lead the American Civil Rights Movement from 1955 until 1968.
-He advocated for non-violent protest and is known for his far-reaching influence and the power of his words.
-A few notable moments in his include his 1964 Nobel Peace Prize, his 1963 “Letter from a Birmingham Jail”–the manifesto of Dr. King’s philosophy, which today is studied in universities worldwide.
-And, his 1963 “I Have a Dream” speech, which can be viewed in the video below:
+Dr. King lead the American Civil Rights Movement from 1955 until 1968, advocating for non-violent protest.
+He is perhaps best known for the power of his words.
+A few notable examples include his 1964 Nobel Peace Prize speech, his 1963 “Letter from a Birmingham Jail”—the manifesto of Dr. King’s philosophy that is studied today in universities worldwide.

 Martin Luther King Jr. Civil Rights Memorial Park